mp-czhang/mp-czhang.github.io/_clinical/clinical-ESAPI.md

 collection: clinical
 ---

 ESAPI is a special programming tool for clinical development of ARIA, ECLIPSE and Portal dosimetry developed by Varian.
 I proficiently mastered ESAPI in my basic treatment planning rotation and it greatly benefited my rotation and research work including the commissioning of VMAT-TBI.
-I developed several useful codes for data mining, plan automation, dose evaluation, plan quality check and etc.
+I developed several useful codes for data mining, plan automation, dose evaluation, plan quality check, portal dosimetry and etc.